cameronwp/hurtlingthrough.space/src/pages/posts/20200918-a-light-intro-to-emacs--my-scholarly-setup/index.md

 Now that that's out of the way, let's build the IKE.

+(insert screencast?)

+Translating the requirements, we need tools that can...

 ### The Foundation - Org Mode

-The Emacs ecosystem has a unique note-taking file format called [Org mode](https://orgmode.org/), ostensibly named because it helps you organize your life.
+The Emacs ecosystem has a unique note-taking mode called [Org mode](https://orgmode.org/), ostensibly named because it helps you organize your life.
 On its surface, a `.org` file puts you in a mode where you write simple markup that is interpreted in a hierarchical structure with some formatting attached ([docs](https://orgmode.org/org.html)).

 ### Adding Context - org-roam